 Because career-oriented RRF programs cost an average of $10,000 and offer short-term financing plans to those who qualify, the institute sidesteps the common student loan trappings inherent in today’s higher education system by effectively meeting the demand for “middle skill” jobs.
 The program’s specialized, externship-based approach is in accord with the Harvard report recommendations that the United States “follow the model of Northern and Western European countries that have robust externship and non-degree programs” and serves as an exemplary model for viable alternatives to post high school education when more and more people are reconsidering the extraordinary costs of four-year college.

 A large part of RRF’s success comes from its robust, up-to-the-minute job placement program.
 Along with private tutoring and career help for up to a year after graduation, the program has recently started “Connected” a weekly Google hangout with news of job openings in the music, film, radio and the culinary arts, airing every Monday at 11am, PST.

-RRF CEO James Petulla and COO, Brian Kraft recently penned the eBook, “SKIP COLLEGE AND GET YOUR DREAM JOB.
+RRF CEO James Petulla and Consultant, Brian Kraft recently penned the eBook, “SKIP COLLEGE AND GET YOUR DREAM JOB.
 Finding Alternative Pathways to a Great Career” as a means to share their model for effective, hands-on training with the world.
 Petulla makes it clear that education itself is not the enemy.
 He says, “Don’t get us wrong, we think education is a wonderful thing, and advise you to get all the education you can afford.
 But don’t be that guy who graduates $100,000 in student loan debt and doesn’t have a job lined up.
 That’s the quickest way to kill your dreams.”